-19The US Public Health Service of the United States - the same entity that carried out the Tuskegee study - conducted the survey.
+&lt;sup>20The US Public Health Service of the United States - the same entity that carried out the Tuskegee study - conducted the survey.
 Thus it is reasonable to suppose we are estimating a lower bound since mistrustful individuals might have refused to answer the survey.

-20We accessed the IHIS harmonized data with location-based relatedness proxies attached, inside Census Research Data Centers (RDCs) at Atlanta and Stanford.
+&lt;sup>21We accessed the IHIS harmonized data with location-based relatedness proxies attached, inside Census Research Data Centers (RDCs) at Atlanta and Stanford.
 In later years, the NHIS data have been linked to mortality files, but these linked data are not available for our study period.

-21Proxy respondents were only used for children and adults who were not at home at the time of the interview.
+&lt;sup>22Proxy respondents were only used for children and adults who were not at home at the time of the interview.
 Because phone calls to medical providers were counted as physician interactions, all NHIS regressions control for whether the household has a telephone.

-$^{^{22}}$ In 1978 the race categorization changed, with mutiple categories included.
+&lt;sup>23In 1978 the race categorization changed, with mutiple categories included.
 We have extended our analysis to 1981 (the year the question on doctor visits changes) and obtain similar (though not disclosed) results.

-23Self-reported health status and other plausible metrics of morbidity in the NHIS are unavailable prior to 1973.
+&lt;sup>24Self-reported health status and other plausible metrics of morbidity in the NHIS are unavailable prior to 1973.

-24Recent examples include Almond, Chay, and Greenstone (2006); Alsan and Goldin (2015); Bhalotra and Venkataramani (2012); Bailey and Goodman-Bacon (2015) and Goodman-Bacon (2015).
+&lt;sup>25Recent examples include Almond, Chay, and Greenstone (2006); Alsan and Goldin (2015); Bhalotra and Venkataramani

-events exhibit a large amount of random variation (Curtin and Klein, 1995, p.3), and the NCHS suggests aggregating over space or time if small numbers are encountered.
+County-level mortality statistics by age, race and gender are available from the U.S. Department of Health, Education, and Welfare for each year between 1968 and 1988.
+We merge population data for the same period from the CDC to calculate mortality rates by age group, race and gender (Centers for Disease Control and Prevention, 2014).
+In these data, there are counties in the United States with few blacks so the number of deaths in a particular year is very low (and sometimes zero).
+Mortality rates based on a sparse number of events exhibit a large amount of random variation (Curtin and Klein, 1995, p.3), and the NCHS suggests aggregating over space or time if small numbers are encountered.
 For this reason, we aggregate our annual county-level values to the state enumeration area (SEA) level and measure biennial mortality rates.

 Our baseline results are for chronic mortality, a measure that encompasses deaths from cardiovascular disease, cancer (all forms) smoking-related respiratory disease, gastrointestinal disorders (including ulcers and cirrhosis) and diabetes.
-These categories reflect the leading causes of death for older Americans during the time period, and represent diagnoses for which therapies and interventions by health professionals could plausibly prevent or reduce mortality.25 We also utilize age-adjusted mortality rates that are not restricted to chronic diseases.26 Since the impact of the Tuskegee revelation might affect mortality with a lag and last longer than the impact of utilization, we include mortality rates from 1969 to 1988 in our main analysis.
+These categories reflect the leading causes of death for older Americans during the time period, and represent diagnoses for which therapies and interventions by health professionals could plausibly prevent or reduce mortality.
+We also utilize age-adjusted mortality rates that are not restricted to chronic diseases.
+Since the impact of the Tuskegee revelation might affect mortality with a lag and last longer than the impact of utilization, we include mortality rates from 1968 to 1987 in our main analysis.
 Note that we do not have place of birth in the publicly available compressed files.
 But because we are interested in exposure as a function of 1972 residence for a group of older men who were geographically mobile earlier in the century, we propose that place of death is a better proxy for where they lived at the time of the disclosure than the place of birth.
-To the extent our current connectedness measures capture information spread via social networks, then having data on individual migration histories, including time spent in an area before moving or detailed network data would be useful.
+To the extent our current proximity measures capture information spread via social networks, then having data on individual migration histories, including time spent in an area before moving or detailed network data would be useful.
 Unfortunately, these data are not available for our time period of interest.